ved-kashyap-samsung/superset/sip.md

-## [SIP] Proposal for natural language query to SQL conversion and summarize SQL returned data using LLM
+## [SIP] Proposal for natural language query to SQL conversion and data summarization using LLM

 ### Motivation